 written text + video clip/s = a Ryeberg

-It’s also a “video show-and-tell” for writers, artists, musicians, and critics.
-These Ryeberg curators write about whatever they feel like writing about.
+Another way to think about Ryeberg is as a “video show-and-tell” for writers, artists, musicians, and critics.
+Ryeberg curators wrote about whatever they felt like writing about.

-Ryeberg operates in a different way.
-The organizing principle of the website is the curators themselves.
-Their enthusiasms and interests dictate what videos appear, just as their commentary shapes how we see those videos.
-Ryeberg’s Themes section, which separates the video essays into categories, has been evolving as content appears on the site.
+The organizing principle of Ryeberg was the curators themselves.
+Their enthusiasms and interests dictated what videos appeared, just as their commentary shaped how we saw those videos.

-OK, but video hosting sites like YouTube already have text comment sections.
-Why do we need Ryeberg?
+Friendly exchange?
+Didn’t video hosting sites like YouTube have text comment sections back in 2009.
+Why did we need Ryeberg?

-The commentary sections on video-sharing sites tend to fall short of the task that Ryeberg seeks to accomplish, and this is not only because of word limits.
+The commentary sections on video-sharing sites like YouTube tended to fall short of the task that Ryeberg sought to accomplish, particularly in the early days, and this was not only because of word limits.

-Ryeberg refers to its contributors as “curators” for a reason — to suggest that they are dealing with video clips in much the same way a gallery curator deals with works of art: Ryeberg curators select from the vast, disordered warehouses of video-sharing sites, then interpret and present their videos in a way that best serves their perspectives and purposes.
+Ryeberg referred to its contributors as “curators” for a reason — to suggest that they were selecting from the vast, disordered warehouses of video-sharing sites, then interpreting and presenting their videos in a way that best serves their perspectives and purposes.

-A “Ryeberg” — the end product in this process — is neither wholly video nor wholly text.
-It’s the most modern essay.
-In a sense, it’s a genre unto itself, defined by its two indivisible, organic parts: Video & Text.
+A “Ryeberg” — the end product in this process — was neither wholly video nor wholly text.
+In a sense, it was a genre unto itself, defined by its two indivisible, organic parts: video & text.

-Please keep in mind that in early 2009, when Ryeberg launched, it was still fairly novel to push the term “curator” into new and unexpected contexts.
+Please also keep in mind that back then it was still fairly novel to push the term “curator” into new and unexpected contexts.
 Ryeberg is well aware that since then it has since been battered by misappropriation and over-use.
 Making a decision — like what shirt to wear or what video to post to your social media feed — is not an act of curation.

 I still don’t quite get it.
 Tell me more.

 Perhaps you should read a few of the essays.
-You might also want to check out this nicely written article which appeared in The Globe and Mail, Canada’s national paper, pretty soon after Ryeberg’s launch.
-Or else read this interview with Erik Rutherford, Ryeberg Editor, which appeared on Open Book before Ryeberg’s first live event.
+You might also want to check out this nicely written article by Russell Smith, which appeared in The Globe and Mail, Canada’s national paper, pretty soon after Ryeberg’s launch.

 Why is the website called “Ryeberg”?

-Does Ryeberg ever host any live events in the non-cyber world?
+Did Ryeberg ever make an appearance in the non-cyber world?

-Yes, Ryeberg puts on live shows.
+Yes, Ryeberg put on live shows.
 The first one happened at the Drake Hotel in Toronto in June, 2010.
 You can see pictures from the event right here.
-Ryeberg makes it out to Canada’s west coast now and then; check out pictures from Ryeberg Live Vancouver 2012 and Ryeberg Live Vancouver 2013.
 There was also the unforgettable Ryeberg Live Toronto 2012.

+There’s always a chance Ryeberg Live will happen once again.
 To be informed of dates and places, leave your email here.
-Don’t miss out!